+A dry socket is when the blood clot gets dislodged prematurely from the tooth socket.
+Symptoms of pain at the surgical site and even pain to the ear may occur 3-4 days following surgery.
+Call the office if this occurs.
 A dry socket is a side effect typically associated with the removal of impacted lower wisdom teeth.
 Normally, a blood clot forms in the socket after removal of a tooth.
 Some patients will experience increased pain on or about the third or fourth day after surgery.
-This happens when the clot gets washed away prematurely, dissolves, or never forms properly.
+This hap-pens when the clot gets washed away prematurely, dissolves, or never forms properly.
 A dry socket is not associated with infection.